influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/httpTrigger.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj tls

-TLSConfig refers to TLS configuration for a client.
+"TLSConfig refers to TLS configuration for a client."

 ### fn tls.withCaCertPath